WARNING: Make sure the device you are using for two factor authentication automatically sets date & time or 2FA will not

 To enable two-factor authentication, click on your account name in the upper right hand corner of the page and select "Security" from the drop down menu.

 In the main panel you should see a couple of options.
 The second line tells whether or not you have 2FA enabled, and provides a button to enable or disable it.

 In this case, 2FA has not yet been enabled.
 Clicking on the "Enable" button will create a pop up window like the one below.

 Depending on which software you are using, there will be slight variations in what happens next, but you will need some kind of 2FA app to proceed.
 We recommend the Google Authenticator app.
 You will need to either use your device's camera to scan the QR code or enter the alphanumeric code manually into your app.
-Some apps will ask you to name your account next.
+Some 2FA apps will ask you to name your account.
 Then you should be given a six digit code accompanied by a timer.
 When the timer runs out the current code expires and a new one will be generated.
 Make sure you have enough time left to enter the full code, then type it into the box at the bottom of the pop up window and click Enable.
 If you have entered the correct code the window will disappear and you will get a message in the upper right hand corner of the page.